Current Conditions for Shenandoah Valley

 TOO DAMN HIGH

-No canoes will be rented when the river is too damn high, no exceptions.
+No equipment will be rented when the river is too damn high, no exceptions.

-River is swift and powerful, use extra caution at Compton Rapid and the Low Water Bridge.
+River is swift and powerful, use extra caution at Compton Rapid, and stay in the main channel.
 Small rapids smoothed over.
 Keep those lifevests zipped up.

 The ideal canoeing level.
 Lots of small rapids to play in.